aidanmelen/bobcat-miner-python/README.md

 ## Monitoring with Discord

-Monitor your Bobcat remotely by sending events to a Discord channel by specifying a [webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+Monitor your Bobcat remotely by sending events to a Discord channel.
 No need for VPN or SSH agent setup!

 ```bash
 bobcat --discord-webhook-url https://discord.com/api/webhooks/xxx autopilot